 …

 The Link Metric field indicates the value of the link metric associated with the mesh link between the peer mesh STA transmitting the Mesh Link Metric Report and the neighbor mesh STA receiving the Mesh Link Metric report.
 The length and the data type of the Link Metric field are determined by the active path selection metric identifier (see 9.4.2.98.3 (Active Path Selection Metric Identifier)).
-The length and the data type for the airtime link metric are given in Table 14-5 (Parameters of the airtime link metric for extensible path selection framework) in 14.9 (Airtime link metric).
+The length and the data type for the airtime link metric are given in Table 14-5 (Parameters of the airtime link metric for extensible path selection framework) in 14.9.2 (Airtime link metric).
+The length and the data type for the high PHY rate airtime link metric are given in Table 14-7 (Parameters of the high PHY rate airtime link metric for extensible path selection framework) in 14.9.2 (Airtime link metric).

 To REVmd Editor: Change subclause 14.8 (Extensible path selection framework) as follows: